filecoin-project/specs/content/systems/filecoin_markets/onchain_storage_market/storage_deal_flow.md

 ## Declare and Recover Faults

 7. Declared faults are penalized to a smaller degree than DetectedFault.
 Miners declare failing sectors by invoking `DeclareTemporaryFaults` with a specified fault duration and associated `TemporaryFaultFee`.
-Miner will lose power associated with the sector when the TemporaryFault period begins.
+The Miner loses power associated with the sector when the `TemporaryFault` period begins.
-8. The loss of power associated with TemporaryFault will be restored when the TemporaryFault period has ended and the miner is now expected to prove over that sector.
-Failure to do so will result in unsuccessful ElectionPoSt or unsuccessful SurprisePoSt that leads to detected faults.
+8. The loss of power associated with `TemporaryFault` will be restored when the `TemporaryFault` period has ended and the miner is now expected to prove over that sector.
+Failure to do so will result in unsuccessful `ElectionPoSt`.

 ## Detect Faults

-9. `CronActor` triggers `StorageMinerActor._rtCheckSurprisePoStExpiry` through `StoragePowerActor` and checks if SurprisePoSt challenge has expired for a particular miner.
+9. `CronActor` triggers `StorageMinerActor._rtCheckPoStExpiry` through `StoragePowerActor` and checks if the Proof of Spacetime challenge has been submitted for a particular miner.
-   - If no PoSt is submitted by the end of the `ProvingPeriod`, miner enters `DetectedFault` state, some `PledgeCollateral` is slashed, and all power is lost.
+   - If no PoSt is submitted by the end of the `ProvingPeriod`, the miner enters `DetectedFault` state, some `PledgeCollateral` is slashed, and all power is lost.
-   - Miners will now have to wait for the next SurprisePoSt challenge.
+   - Miners will now have to wait for the next PoSt period.
    - If the faults persist for `MAX_CONSECUTIVE_FAULTS` then sectors are terminated and provider deal collateral is slashed.

 ## Sector Expiration